microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationUser.md

                 - `[ContentUrl <String>]`: URL for the content of the attachment.
 Supported protocols: http, https, file and data.
                 - `[Id <String>]`: Read-only.
 Unique id of the attachment.
                 - `[Name <String>]`: Name of the attachment.
+                - `[TeamsAppId <String>]`: The ID of the Teams app that is associated with the attachment.
+The property is specifically used to attribute a Teams message card to the specified app.
                 - `[ThumbnailUrl <String>]`: URL to a thumbnail image that the channel can use if it supports using an alternative, smaller form of content or contentUrl.
 For example, if you set contentType to application/word and set contentUrl to the location of the Word document, you might include a thumbnail image that represents the document.
 The channel could display the thumbnail image instead of the document.
 When the user clicks the image, the channel would open the document.
               - `[Body <IMicrosoftGraphItemBody>]`: itemBody
               - `[ChannelIdentity <IMicrosoftGraphChannelIdentity>]`: channelIdentity